opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 Working Globally with Frames
 ----------------------------
-It is possible to insert or delete frames affecting the Xsheet as a whole, or a selection of Xsheet columns.
+It is possible to insert or delete frames affecting the Xsheet/Timeline as a whole, or a selection of Xsheet columns or Timeline layers.

 Inserting or deleting frames can be useful if you want to change the timing of the animation, for instance if you want to slow down or speed up an animation.

-When a frame is inserted, the current frame cells are duplicated, and all the following cells are shifted down.
-If some animation keys are defined for object transformations and FX parameters, they will be shifted down as well to keep the animation consistency (see  :ref:`Animating Objects <animating_objects>`  and  :ref:`Editing FX Settings <editing_fx_settings>`  ).
+When a frame is inserted, the current frame cells are duplicated, and all the following cells are shifted down (right in the Timeline).
+If animation keys are defined for object transformations and FX parameters, they will be shifted down (or right in the Timeline) as well, to keep the animation consistency (see  :ref:`Animating Objects <animating_objects>`  and  :ref:`Editing FX Settings <editing_fx_settings>`  ).

-When a frame is removed, the current frame cells are deleted, and the following cells are shifted up.
-If some animation keys for object transformations and FX parameters are defined in the removed frame, they will be deleted and following keys will be shifted up (see  :ref:`Animating Objects <animating_objects>`  and  :ref:`Editing FX Settings <editing_fx_settings>`  ).
+When a frame is removed, the current frame cells are deleted, and the following cells are shifted up (or left in the Timeline).
+If animation keys for object transformations and FX parameters are defined in the removed frame, they will be deleted and following keys will be shifted up (or left in the Timeline) (see  :ref:`Animating Objects <animating_objects>`  and  :ref:`Editing FX Settings <editing_fx_settings>`  ).

 .. tip:: **To insert a frame:**

     1. Select the frame before which you want to insert a new frame.

-    2. Choose Xsheet > Insert Frame.
+    2. Choose Xsheet > **Insert Frame**.

 .. tip:: **To remove a frame:**

     1. Select the frame you want to delete.

-    2. Choose Xsheet > Remove Frame.
+    2. Choose Xsheet > **Remove Frame**.

 .. _using_sub-xsheets: